Automotive Hall of Fame to induct Black manufacturing leaders, race driver - News Break

 Automotive Hall of Fame to induct Black manufacturing leaders, race driver

-Jun.
-24—The Automotive Hall of Fame on Thursday announced the class of awardees and inductees it will honor this year for their contributions to the mobility industry.
+The Automotive Hall of Fame on Thursday announced the class of awardees and inductees it will honor this year for their contributions to the mobility industry.
 In all, the Dearborn-based organization will recognize 16 individuals through four different awards.
 The induction and awards ceremony is scheduled for July 22 at The Icon, 200 Walker St., Detroit.
-Tickets and sponsorships are available at www.automotivehalloffame.org/sponsorship.www.northwestgeorgianews.com
+Tickets and sponsorships are available at www.automotivehalloffame.org/sponsorship.www.detroitnews.com

 Comments / 0